Mac Mohan: Early life and career

 Mac Mohan was born in Karachi in British India.
 Mohan came to Bombay to become a cricketer, but joined theatre and became a Bollywood actor.
 He learned acting in the Filmalaya School of Acting in Bombay.

 Mac Mohan started his Hindi film career as an assistant with director Chetan Anand, before making his debut as an actor in his film, Haqeeqat in 1964.
 His last appearance was in Atithi Tum Kab Jaoge in a guest appearance.

 Besides Hindi movies, he also acted in Bhojpuri, Gujarati, Haryanvi, Marathi, Punjabi, Bengali and Sindhi films.
 He had delivered dialogue in almost all Indian languages except Odia, as well as in English, Russian and Spanish films.

 He is the only actor whose real name "Mac" was used as his character name in many movies.

 Illness and death

 In November 2009, a day before he could start the shooting for Ashwini Dheer's Atithi Tum Kab Jaoge?, Mac Mohan was admitted to the Kokilaben Dhirubhai Ambani Hospital in Andheri in Mumbai after his health deteriorated.
-He had a tumour in the right lung, which grew to be lung cancer and finally killed him on 10 May 2010, aged 72.
+He had a tumour in the right lung, which grew to be lung cancer and he finally succumbed on 10 May 2010, aged 72.
 Asian Academy of Film & Television had a special prayer meeting on 14 May at Noida Film City.
 There was also a prayer meeting on the same day at Ajivasan Hall for family and friends, and people from the oldest of his spot boys to Amitabh Bachchan attended the prayer meeting to pay their respects.